sidbala4023/Trigger/README.md

 20.Write a trigger to create task to the Opportunities Account Onwer when an Opportunity is got deleted.

 21.Write a trigger to update related contact owner when Account owner is update.

+22.Write a trigger to update Account custom filed (Latest_Case_Number) to Case number when a Case is Inserted.